milesburton/Exploring-warnings/README.md

 - E2E: `npm run test:e2e` (Playwright)
 - Coverage: `npm run coverage`
 - Lint: `npm run lint`
-- Pre-commit: `lint-staged` via Husky
+- Pre-commit: `lint-staged` via Husky (also bumps version and writes build info)
-- Pre-push: All tests and lint must pass
+- Pre-push: all tests and lint must pass

 ---

 ## Formatting & Linting

-- ESLint config: `.eslintrc.js`, `eslint.config.js`
+- ESLint config: `eslint.config.js` (flat config)
 - Prettier: VS Code extension recommended
-- All HTML files ignored by ESLint
+- HTML files ignored by ESLint (configured via flat config)

-## Netlify

-- Deploys from `main` branch
-- Build command: `npm run build`
-- Publish directory: `dist/alert-ui-example/browser`
-- SPA routing via `netlify.toml`
+## Versioning & Build Info

+- Each commit bumps the patch version and writes `src/version.ts`.
+- The app footer shows version and the date of the latest commit.

 ## UI

 - Pokémon-themed background and mock data

-### Design Tokens
+### Design Tokens & Themes

-Design tokens are centralized CSS variables defined in `src/styles/design-tokens.scss` for colors, backgrounds, borders, text, and shadows.
-Component SCSS references these tokens to keep styles consistent and accessible.
+Design tokens are centralised CSS variables defined in `src/styles/design-tokens.scss` for colours, backgrounds, borders, text, and shadows.
+Components reference these tokens to keep styles consistent and accessible.

+Light/Dark mode:
+- Theme variables are defined in `src/styles.scss` under `:root` (light) and `.theme-dark` (dark).
+- `ThemeService` initialises the theme based on OS preference, persists a manual choice, and supports Auto/Light/Dark modes.
+- A debug toolbar combines version/date with a manual add form and a theme toggle; it is masked in visual tests.

 ---